siddharth51292/pedigreeR/inst/examples/example1.md

-### Example: Completing & sorting a pedigree
+### Example 1: Completing & sorting a pedigree

 A valid pedigree object is a pedigree that is :
 * Complete : Any individual that appears as ancestor must also appear as a row in the Pedigree.
 * Sorted :  Ancestors must preceed progeny in the Pedigree.
-* Formal Class : It is an S4 object of formal class 'Pedigree'. ( See Example B )
+* Formal Class : It is an S4 object of formal class 'Pedigree'. ( See Section B )

 The function ```editPed()``` can be used to complete and sort pedigrees.
 In the following example we use the small pedigree printed below to illustrate the use of the function ```editPed()``` in the creation of a valid pedigree object from an incomplete and scrambled pedigree.